rodriguezandresed/bash-script-training/README.md

-Bash is a shell, allows us to enter commands and represent them as output
+Bash is a shell, that allows us to enter commands and represent them as output

 This command allows us to see  which shell we're currently using i.e: echo $SHELL